easytarget/microPyEZfonts/mpy-fonts/README.md

 * **r**eadable (ascii charset up to `0x7F`)
 * **e**verything (all the available latin-1 chars in the font up to `0xFF`)

-Pay attention to the file sizes;
+Pay attention to the file sizes; the full sets (especially the '`e`' set) can get large.
+Font size is a major factor too.
-* With the `e` and `r` (everything, readable) sets characters will only be present when they are defined in the font source
-* Other charsets encode a 'blank' character in place of missing characters, this *can* make them bigger than the other sets.

 For more detailed font descriptions and previews look for the corresponding font entry in the U8G2 wiki: https://github.com/olikraus/u8g2/wiki/fntlistall